alessiospera/Astra-VocalAssistant/README.md

 (--English--)
 MY PERSONALIZED VOICE ASSISTANT

  Project born with the idea of making my first voice assistant.
-Later evolved into a project that, from the basics of an assistant created for me, aims to create a unique, irreverent, wise and more sympathetic assistant than the other assistants already on the market, with unique and particular features.
+Later evolved into a project that, from the foundations of an assistant created for me, aims to create a unique, irreverent, wise and more funny assistant than the others, with unique and particular features.

  The initial code needs some good refactoring, as it was code that only had to work locally with a few lines of code and that nobody would see.
-Now he needs it, as a public and with future features on the way.
+Now, as a public and with future features on the way, it needs it.

  **Improvements to be made**:
    - [ ] refactoring